The Rage of Cruise Ship Retirement

 Most ships in the cruise industry keep no record of who lives on board full-time versus those who join for a singular adventure, meaning it’s hard to know how many retirees are taking advantage of this alternative option.
 However, there are some cruise lines jumping aboard the fad—pun intended—adding options for “Snowbird” residences seasonally or permanent residency cabins.

-Before you pack your sunscreen and floppy hats to leave the world of yardwork and post office lines behind, check with a financial advisor to see if it’s a feasible option.
+Before you pack your sunscreen and floppy hats to leave the world of yardwork and post office lines behind, we recommend meeting with a CommunityAmerica financial advisor to see if this is a feasible option.
 If you’re ready to only settle down from work and not yet from all the world has to offer, an adventure in cruise ship retirement could be just the ticket.

 Kat’s Money Corner is posted in the Kansas City Star every week.
 Kat Hnatyshyn, when not blogging or caring for her little ones, is a manager with CommunityAmerica Credit Union.
 For more financial chatter, follow us on Twitter @CommunityAmerCU.